 What is the Airport Like?

-As a result of continuing expansion, the terminal built in 1997 has reached capacity and so an additional terminal is under construction and due for completion before the Euro 2012 finals.
-The airport is spacious and modern but with a feel of overcrowding at times which the new terminal should overcome.
+As a result of continuing expansion, the terminal built in 1997 has reached capacity and so an additional terminal was constructed before the Euro 2012 finals.
+The airport is spacious and modern but with a feel of overcrowding at times which the new terminal should now overcome.
 Arranged over four floors, arrivals and departures are separated, with an underground floor for administration and a top floor with viewing deck and restaurant.

 What can I Expect When I Arrive in Gdansk?